limitlessloop/vets.gov-status/README.md

-# Vets.gov Executive Scorecard
+# VA.gov Executive Scorecard

-> A scorecard for vets.gov projects
+> A scorecard for va.gov projects

-The executive scorecard is meant to provide a simple overview of the vets.gov project to external audiences.
-It is often used in briefings but should be able to stand-alone with enough context offered for a visitor unfamiliar with vets.gov to navigate it and understand it.
+The executive scorecard is meant to provide a simple overview of the va.gov project to external audiences.
+It is often used in briefings but should be able to stand-alone with enough context offered for a visitor unfamiliar with va.gov to navigate it and understand it.

 ## Jekyll Structure